 Sarkozy convicted by French court in campaign financing case

-PARIS (AP) — Former French President Nicolas Sarkozy was found guilty Thursday of illegal campaign financing of his unsuccessful 2012 reelection bid.
+PARIS (AP) — French ex-President Nicolas Sarkozy, who was convicted Thursday and sentenced to a year of house arrest for illegal campaign financing of his unsuccessful 2012 reelection bid, will appeal the ruling, his lawyer said.

-Sarkozy, France’s president from 2007 to 2012, has vigorously denied wrongdoing during the trial in May and June.
-He can appeal the decision.
+The court said Sarkozy would be allowed to serve the one-year sentence at home by wearing an electronic monitoring bracelet.

+Sarkozy’s lawyer, Thierry Herzog, noted that the sentence corresponds to the maximum his client faced.
+He said he had spoken with Sarkozy, who had asked him to appeal.

 Thursday's verdict comes after Sarkozy, 66, was found guilty on March 1 of corruption and influence peddling in another case.
-He was given one year in prison and two years suspended in that case but is free pending appeal.
+He was given a year in prison, and two years suspended, in that case but is free pending appeal.

+It is the first time in France’s modern history that a former president has been convicted and sentenced to a prison term for actions during his term.
+Sarkozy’s predecessor, Jacques Chirac, was found guilty in 2011 of misuse of public money during his time as Paris mayor and was given a two-year suspended prison sentence.

 In the campaign financing case, prosecutors concluded that Sarkozy knew weeks before the 2012 election that his expenses — which are strictly limited under French law — were getting close to the legal maximum.
 They accused him of having ignored two notes from his accountants warning about the money issue.

-Prosecutors argued Sarkozy is “the only person responsible for his campaign financing” and that he chose to exceed the limit by organizing many rallies, including giant ones.
+The court on Thursday said despite being aware of the risk of exceeding the limit, he chose to organize many rallies, including giant ones.
+“These rallies have been approved by Nicolas Sarkozy and he took advantage of them,” the court said.

-During his hearing, Sarkozy told the court the extra money didn't go into his campaign, but instead helped make other people richer.
+During the trial, Sarkozy told the court the extra money didn't go into his campaign, but instead helped make other people richer.
 He denied any “fraudulent intent.”
 He also insisted he didn't handle the day-to-day organization because he had a team to do that and therefore couldn't be blamed for the amount of spending.

 Some have acknowledged wrongdoing and detailed the system of false invoices that aimed to cover up the overspending.